Last Updated on

 3. New Zealand can have 4 seasons in one day

+Here’s an interesting fact about New Zealand to help you plan your trip!
 While most countries have a specific weather pattern, in New Zealand we really do have 4 seasons and we can have them all in one day too.
 We get the rain, we get the sunshine, we get the wind and anything else you can think of, we probably get it.
-Our seasons are very recognizable unlike most other countries around the world.
+Our seasons are very recognisable unlike most other countries around the world.

 4. NZ has over 20,000 earthquakes a year

 Yes, that’s right.
 Approximately 20,000 earthquakes were recorded in New Zealand in 2018.
 While most of these go unknown, a lot of them are also felt.
 New Zealand sits on tectonic plates and is part of the ‘ring of fire’ so it experiences a lot of action.
-Because of this, NZ has some of the strongest and most strict building laws in the world!
+However, one of the cool things to know about New Zealand is that because of this, NZ has some of the strongest and most strict building laws in the world!

 5. Lots of land, not many people